Balancing Work and Life: Advice for Busy Teachers

 Check out these invaluable tips from some of our esteemed authors to help you find the perfect balance between your work and personal life!

-- Pauline Kelly, author of Skills for Exam Success English, Romeo and Juliet and The Merchant of Venice and co-author of the Fire and Ice series
+- Pauline Kelly, author of Skills for Exam Success: English Higher Level, Romeo and Juliet and The Merchant of Venice and co-author of the Fire and Ice series for Junior Cycle English

-- Lisa Young, co-author of the Junior Cycle Business book, Enterprise and Skills for Exam Success Business Studies.
+- Lisa Young, co-author of the Junior Cycle business textbook, Enterprise and of Skills for Exam Success: Business Studies.

 Keep to a schedule

-- Dan Stynes, author of Language Lessons for Ordinary Level for English paper 1
+- Dan Stynes, author of Language Lessons: Leaving Certificate English Paper 1 Ordinary Level

 Here are some useful resources that could help with keeping that work-life balance: